The Mercury (Hobart): Press operations

 In July 2007 News Corporation approved a new $31 million press centre for Davies Brothers Pty Ltd, publisher of the Mercury and the Sunday Tasmanian, including the installation of the latest colour press.

 Davies Brothers opened the new print centre at the Tasmanian Technopark in Dowsing Point, north of Hobart, in 2009.
 A new KBA Comet four-colour press replaced the 35-year-old Goss Urbanite press that had been housed in the Argyle Street wing of the company's city site.
 Other operations of the newspaper group continued to be based in the heart of the city at 93 Macquarie Street.

 The success of the new centre soon saw the introduction of local printing of interstate titles for local distribution.
 This includes the national daily The Australian and Melbourne's Herald Sun.

-The June 2024 closure of the state's only other major newspaper printing plant - Australian Community Media’s Rocherlea Print Centre - in Launceston resulted in the printing and distribution of titles such as The Examiner and The Advocate (Tasmania) and local editions of The Age and Australian Financial Review being transferred to the Mercury Print Centre.
+The June 2024 closure of the state's only other major newspaper printing plant - Australian Community Media’s Rocherlea Print Centre - in Launceston resulted in the printing and distribution of titles such as The Examiner and The Advocate and local editions of The Age and Australian Financial Review being transferred to the Mercury Print Centre.
 The weekly rural title Tasmanian Country returned to the Mercury Print Centre after previously being moved to the ACM site by its new owner after that paper's sale by News Corp Australia to FontPR.